 where $\theta_0$ and $\phi_0$ denote the desired angles corresponding to the direction of legitimate receiver.
 Also, $d_u^1$ and $d_u^2$ are the optimization variables determining the amount of deviation of the radiation pattern from the desired angles at time step $\mathcal{T}_u$.
 We note that the coding sequences, $\mathbf{q}_u$, in this case is a matrix whose rows correspond to the digital codes for the LWA in each branch.

-Fig. \ref{fig:All-2D} extends our results to the $2$D case pertaining to the architecture in Fig. \ref{fig:ProposedSchemes2} for the case where $\beta_0p=-18^\circ$, $\beta_1p=15^\circ$, $p=1.5$ cm, $f_0=1.95$ GHz, and $d$ is set to be half of the wavelength.
+Figure \ref{fig:All-2D} extends our results to the $2$D case pertaining to the architecture in Figure \ref{fig:ProposedSchemes2} for the case where $\beta_0p=-18^\circ$, $\beta_1p=15^\circ$, $p=1.5$ cm, $f_0=1.95$ GHz, and $d$ is set to be half of the wavelength.
 For the figures in the first row, the coding sequences are obtained to achieve DM for the desired angles $\theta_0=30^\circ$ and $\phi_0=190^\circ$ while we have $\theta_0=60^\circ$, $\phi_0=150^\circ$ and $\theta_0=44^\circ$, $\phi_0=14^\circ$ for the second and third row, respectively.
-Fig. \ref{fig:All-2D}.a demonstrates the coding sequences for each case obtained via solving the MINLP \eqref{eq:optimizationproblem_freespace} for the $2$D case.
-Fig. \ref{fig:All-2D}.b presents the heatmap of the radiation pattern corresponding to the fundamental frequency ($\nu=0$) where the spectrum of colors from yellow to blue indicates a decrease from the maximum to minimum values.
-It is shown that the space-time digitally-coded MTM-LWA transmits the maximum power towards the desired direction with the designed coding sequences.
-Figs. \ref{fig:All-2D}.c and \ref{fig:All-2D}.d, on the other hand, illustrate the pattern of the first and third positive and negative harmonics in the $2$D space as the dominant harmonics contributing the most to the spectral interference.
-We note that even-numbered harmonics have been suppressed and their contribution is negligible.
+Figure \ref{fig:All-2D}.a demonstrates the coding sequences for each case obtained via solving the MINLP in Equation \eqref{eq:optimizationproblem_freespace} for the $2$D case.
+Figure \ref{fig:All-2D}.b displays the harmonic pattern of the fundamental frequency ($\nu=0$), which shows that the space-time digitally-coded MTM-LWA transmits the maximum power {toward the desired direction} with the designed coding sequences.
+Figures \ref{fig:All-2D}.c and \ref{fig:All-2D}.d, on the other hand, illustrate the pattern of the first and third positive and negative harmonics in the $2$D space as the dominant harmonics contributing the most to the spectral interference.
+We note that we have not shown even-numbered harmonics here as they have been suppressed, i.e., their values are close to zero, and their contribution is negligible as a result.
 It is shown that the level of harmonics is extremely low for the desired angles while it rapidly increases for every other angle.
-This is the result of designed coding sequences for MTM-LWAs and phase shift values in each branch for an $8$-bit digital phase shifter which leads to DM in the $2$D space.
+This is the result of the designed coding sequences for MTM-LWAs and phase shift values in each branch for an $8$-bit digital phase shifter which leads to DM in the $2$D space.

-\subsection{Wireless channel and BER analysis}
+\section{Wireless channel and BER analysis}